What do the three class types involve?

 There are a few paid street parking spots in front of the studio on Dufferin, otherwise Melbourne, Gwynne, and Elm Grove are good side street options.

-Bike parking is available on Queen Street in front of the West End Food Co-op or, alternatively, our building has a bike rack located in the parking lot out back.
-Ask us if you can't find it!
+Bike parking is available on Queen Street and on Joe Shuster Way off Dufferin.
+Alternatively, our building has a bike rack located in the parking lot out back.
+Ask us if you can’t find it!

 Do I bring a yoga mat, and can I store it?